jackiehjm/stx-docs/doc/source/developer_resources/code-submission-guide.rst

 ------------

 * During patch re-base, there is a chance that patches can be applied by treating the patch line numbers as approximate, rather than a strict requirement, just so long as the before/after context seems to be correct.
-They require fuzzing during the patch apply, and an .orig files will be created as the consequence of applying patches that are not clean.
+  They require fuzzing during the patch apply, and an .orig file will be created as the consequence of applying patches that are not clean.

 * In StarlingX, we will not accept fuzzing patches.
 All patches are required to be re-based cleanly so that no fuzzing and no .orig files are generated.